loelschlaeger/fHMM/README.md

 - `data.R` processes empirical data.
 The data has to be provided in a csv-file, containing columns "Date" and "Close" (closing prices).
 - `data_sim.R` simulates data from a HHMM.
-- `initialize.R` initializes the estimation routine.
+- `init.R` initializes the estimation routine (randomly).
 - `loglike.R` computes the models' log-likelihood.
 - `loglike_cpp.cpp` is the C++-version of computing the models' log-likelihood.
 - `main.R` is the master file.
-- `optimize.R` maximizes the log-likelihood function using the standard R function `nlm` for non-linear optimization.
+- `optim.R` maximizes the log-likelihood function using the standard R function `nlm` for non-linear optimization.
+- `plots.R` generates visualisations of the model results, only for M=3 and N=2.
-- `transformations.R` provides required parameter transformations.
+- `trans.R` provides helper functions for required parameter transformations.
-- `viterbi.R` applies the Viterbi algorithm in order to decode the hidden states.
+- `viterbi.R` is an implementation of the Viterbi algorithm.

 ## Source of empirical data
 The code is optimized for financial time series data provided by https://finance.yahoo.com/.